andreaferretti/factor-tutorial/README.md

 It is now time to start writing your functions in files and learn how to import them in the listener.
 Factor organizes words into nested namespaces called **vocabularies**.
 You can import all names from a vocabulary with the word `USE:`.
 In fact, you may have seen something like

     USE: math.ranges

 when you asked the listener to import the word `[1,b]` for you.
 You can also use more than one vocabulary at a time with the word `USING:`, which is followed by a list of vocabularies and terminated by `;`, like

     USING: math.ranges sequences.deep ;

 Finally, you define the vocabulary where your definitions are stored with the word `IN:`.
 If you search the online help for a word you have defined so far, like `prime?`, you will see that your definitions have been grouped under the default `scratchpad` vocabulary.
 By the way, this shows that the online help automatically collects information about your own words, which is a very useful feature.

+There are a few more words, like `QUALIFIED:`, `FROM:`, `EXCLUDE:` and `RENAME:`, that allow more fine-grained control over the imports, but `USING:` is the most common.

 On disk, vocabularies are stored under a few root directories, much like with the classpath in JVM languages.
 By default, the system starts looking up into the directories `basis`, `core`, `extra`, `work` under the Factor home.
 You can add more, both at runtime with the word `add-vocab-root`, and by creating a configuration file `.factor-rc`, but for now we will store our vocabularies under the `work` directory, which is reserved for the user.